Take Back the Night (song): Production and release

-Music and lyrics
+Composition

 "Take Back the Night" is a disco and R&B song, with a length of five minutes and fifty-five seconds.
 It carries a "sleek, rhythmic pop production", with instrumentation consisting of stirring strings, percolating percussion horn stabs, thumping bass and waka-waka guitars.
 Jason Lipshutz of Billboard wrote that the song "nods to Off the Wall-era Michael Jackson", while MTV News' James Montgomery declared "Take Back the Night" a "sumptuous slice" of "Off the Wall-indebted disco" that seems "custom-made for roller rinks everywhere (or at least the five that are still open for business in 2013)".
 The song contains a "dizzyingly light hook".
 Similarly, a reviewer of Spin wrote that the song has a distinct Jackson vibe, "throwing back to soul's post-disco evolution, infusing dance floor rhythms with impeccable class."
-According to Lipshutz the song is also a "souped-up version" of "Let the Groove Get In".
+According to Lipshutz, the song is also a "souped-up version" of "Let the Groove Get In".

 According to Lipshutz, "Take Back the Night" contains "little lyrical purpose aside from provoking its listener to move".
 Timberlake sings of trying to woo a would-be lover: "Girl, this was your city/You did it all and more/Broke every law except for one, babe: attraction".
 During the chorus, "he gets a little more direct", begging the object of his affection to join him on the dance floor: "Your love's a weapon/Give your body some direction/that's my aim/And we can take back the night".
 During its outro, it contains staccato-ed guitars and blasts of horns, each of which is announced by Timberlake.

-The song is set in the key of B major and B minor at 108 bpm.

 Controversy

 Shortly after the song was released, the Take Back the Night Foundation, an anti-rape organization, expressed concerns about the similarities between the song's title and the organization's name.
-Executive director of the foundation Katherine Koestner was critical of the lyrics, telling Radar Online that "The lyrics are definitely very sexual and not at all clearly anti-sexual violence.
+Executive director of the foundation, Katherine Koestner, was critical of the lyrics, telling Radar Online that "The lyrics are definitely very sexual and not at all clearly anti-sexual violence.
 'Use me,' for example, is not a great phrase for anyone affiliated with the organization."
 Take Back the Night sent Timberlake's lawyers a letter detailing their concerns.
-Shortly after that, the singer apologized saying that he was unaware of the organization and has come forward to support them, "I wanted to take this opportunity to let all know that neither my song nor its lyrics have any association with the organization.
-As I’ve learned more about the Take Back the Night Foundation, I’m moved by its efforts to stop violence against women, create safe communities and encourage respectful relationships for women—Something we all should rally around."
-The anti-rape organization, for their part, has decided not to pursue any suit against the singer, with Koestner saying, "At this point, we’re going to bow down gracefully, and accept that fighting this in court probably isn't the best use of anyone's time."
+Shortly after that, the singer apologized, saying that he was unaware of the organization and has come forward to support them.
+The anti-rape organization, for their part, has decided not to pursue any suit against the singer, with Koestner saying, "At this point, we're going to bow down gracefully, and accept that fighting this in court probably isn't the best use of anyone's time."